robotenique/snacker/deliverables/iteration-03.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to present your project idea.

- * Artifacts can be text, code, images, videos, interactive mockups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.
 We will present our website that would be locally run on a group member’s laptop.
 Along with the live demo, we will have a powerpoint presentation with slides for the technical discussion and process distribution.
 We will showcase the tech stack we used through images or text.
 We will include code snippets to show the style we implemented and the quality of our code.
 To show off our process distribution, we present our trello board that has the tasks and which stage each task is in.